AckerlyXu/heima/articles/media-services/media-services-rest-configure-content-key-auth-policy.md

 >
 >When accessing entities in Media Services, you must set specific header fields and values in your HTTP requests.
 For more information, see [Setup for Media Services REST API Development](./media-services-rest-how-to-use.md).

 >After successfully connecting to https://media.chinacloudapi.cn, you will receive a 301 redirect specifying another Media Services URI.
-You must make subsequent calls to the new URI as described in [Connecting to Media Services using REST API](./media-services-rest-connect-programmatically.md).
+You must make subsequent calls to the new URI as described in [Access the Azure Media Services API with REST](./media-services-rest-connect-with-aad.md).

 ### Open Restriction
 Open restriction means the system will deliver the key to anyone who makes a key request.
 This restriction might be useful for testing purposes.